dmayes403/timesheet_walkthrough/unit-13/pt2-saving-to-firebase.md

 At this point you may be thinking "where is the employee-hours collection, we haven't created one yet", and that is correct, we haven't created that collection, but if that collection doesn't exist and we try and save to it, Firebase automatically will create it for us.

-Now that we have created a save method in our service, let's also create a method in our `timesheet.component.ts` file that can call these methods in our service once the employee clicks the `submit` button.
+Now that we have created a save method in our service, let's also create a method in our `timesheet.component.ts` file that can call this method in our service once the employee clicks the `submit` button.

 First, inject the `EmployeeService` and `Router` into the `timesheet.component.ts` file.